-- DMus, Trombone Performance, Florida State University
+- DMus, Music Performance (Brass), Florida State University

 - MMus, Brass, Bob Jones University

 - BA, Orchestral Instrument, Bob Jones University

 - History of Music: Antiquity to Baroque (Mu 303)

 - History of Music: Classical to Contemporary (Mu 305)

 - Music & the Creative Image-Bearer (Mu 507)

 - Private Euphonium Instruction for the Non-Major (Eu 291)